IvoDSBarros/test_tm/README.md

 ## 2. Interpretation of the transition matrix
 + The probabilities of the transition matrix are expressed in percentage, as stated previously;
-+ The columns represent the profit classes of a later year of the time range (2023 in this case), whereas the rows account for the profit classes of a previous year (2020).
++ The columns represent the profit classes of a later year of the time range (2023 in this case), whereas the rows account for the profit classes of a previous year (2020);
++ A color coding method was adopted to identify the different types of transitions;
-+ Green segment (lower triangular)
++ Green segment (lower triangular): it portrays positive transitions in the matrix